miemiy/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 - [Manage Surface driver updates in Configuration Manager](/mem/configmgr/sum/deploy-use/surface-drivers)
 - [Surface Management Portal Overview](/mem/intune/fundamentals/surface-management-portal)

-## Managing firmware with DFCI
+## Security benefits of driver and firmware updates

-By having Device Firmware Configuration Interface (DFCI) profiles [built into Intune](/mem/intune/configuration/device-firmware-configuration-interface-windows-settings), Surface UEFI management extends the modern management stack down to the UEFI hardware level.
-DFCI supports zero-touch provisioning, eliminates BIOS passwords, provides control of security settings (including startup options and built-in peripherals), and lays the groundwork for advanced security scenarios in the future.
-To learn more, see [Manage DFCI on Surface devices](surface-manage-dfci-guide.md).
+Keeping drivers and firmware up to date ensures:

+- **Enhanced security**: Regular updates reduce vulnerabilities by addressing firmware-level risks.
+- **Improved performance**: Drivers aligned with the latest OS updates ensure the best experience.
+- **Simplified management**: Using tools like Intune and the Surface Management Portal ensures seamless deployment and tracking of updates, reducing administrative overhead.

-## Best practices for Surface firmware updates
+### Best practices for Surface firmware updates

 - **Test updates in stages**: Deploy updates to a test group first before rolling them out organization-wide.
 - **Monitor device health**: Use Intune’s **Surface Management Portal** to track update success and detect any issues.
 To learn more, see [Surface Management Portal overview](surface-management-portal.md).
 - **Adopt Windows Update for Business**: This ensures Surface devices always have the latest drivers, firmware, and security patches.
 To learn more, see [Configure Windows Update for Business](/windows/deployment/update/waas-configure-wufb).

+## Managing firmware with DFCI

+By having Device Firmware Configuration Interface (DFCI) profiles [built into Intune](/mem/intune/configuration/device-firmware-configuration-interface-windows-settings), Surface UEFI management extends the modern management stack down to the UEFI hardware level.
+DFCI supports zero-touch provisioning, eliminates BIOS passwords, provides control of security settings (including startup options and built-in peripherals), and lays the groundwork for advanced security scenarios in the future.
+To learn more, see [Manage DFCI on Surface devices](surface-manage-dfci-guide.md).

-### Surface .msi naming convention
+## Surface .msi naming convention

 Since August 2019, .msi files have followed the convention: